 Take a chore off of your plate by scheduling weekly Denver lawn mowing of your entire lawn and turf perimeter.
-At Westside Grounds Lawn we maintain the highest standard of service by using only the best lawn mowing equipment, which we rigorously maintain to ensure that they are always sharpened and tuned.
-For all your Denver lawn mowing needs, call Westside Grounds Lawn today and see how great it can be to never mow your own lawn again!
+At Westside Grounds we maintain the highest standard of service by using only the best lawn mowing equipment, which we rigorously maintain to ensure that they are always sharpened and tuned.
+For all your Denver lawn mowing needs, contact Westside Grounds Lawn today and see how great it can be to never mow your own lawn again!

 How Often Should You Mow Your Lawn?

+You should mow your lawn based on the season.
 During the growing season, mowing should be done more frequently.
 A rule of thumb is to only trim the grass by a third at a time – this affects the grass’ ability to photosynthesize suddenly.
 Cutting the grass too short is a common mowing mistake.
 Warm-season grasses do best if they are kept at 2 to 2.5 inches (5 to 6.5 cm) high.
 Cool-season grasses do best if they’re kept at 3 inches (7.5 cm) high or higher.

 Variably mow at different heights during the year may be a good idea.
 Fall, winter, and spring are the best times to mow because it’s still cool and there is plenty of water available.
 The grass should grow longer during the summer.
 Cooling the soil will be made easier by the shade.